teaholic/refactoring-book-examples-in-python/src/chapter01/README.md

 > As is often the case with refactoring, the early stages were mostly driven by trying to **understand** what was going on.

+## How to refactor?

+1. Add tests
+> **I need to ensure I have a solid set of tests** for that section of code.
+The tests are essential because even though I will follow refactorings structured to avoid most of the opportunities for introducing bugs, I’m still human and still make mistakes.
+The larger a program, the more likely it is that my changes will cause something to break inadvertently—in the digital age, frailty’s name is software.

 > A common sequence is: Read the code, gain some insight, and **use refactoring to move that insight from your head back into the code**.
 The clearer code then makes it easier to understand it, leading to deeper insights and a beneficial positive feedback loop.
 There are still some improvements I could make, but I feel I’ve done enough to pass my test of leaving the code significantly better than how I found it.